 There is no greater joy than boating on Lake Tahoe’s mirrored waters.
 Unless it is kayaking miles of breathtaking shoreline, paddle-boarding or taking an invigorating swim.
 Life on the lake sets sail from our historic Julia Morgan Lake House.
 A more picturesque and hospitable setting one will not find in all of Tahoe.
 All by itself, this is a reason to call Clear Creek home.

 Clear Creek has three trails of its own – the Headwaters, Lookout and Clear Creek Trail – that meander through meadows and climb mountains, including a connection to the legendary Tahoe Rim Trail.
 There are miles of mountain biking and horseback trails for riders of every skill level, and again, connection to some of the best and most varied riding in the region.
 Hungry for more?
 There are a thousand miles of trails ringing the lake, and again, many of the best are right in your backyard.

 The Stars Come out in Summer

 Every starry summer evening promises something special around the lake, from the Lake Tahoe Music Festival to the Shakespeare Festival at nearby Sand Harbor to an entertaining schedule of local bands performing at great little venues.
 Headliners are always appearing at the north and south shore casinos, which are just a dice throw away.

-You can walk from your home send a fly into the runs and riffles of Clear Creek, a great way to learn art of the art of the cast.
+You can walk from your home, send a fly into the runs and riffles of Clear Creek, a great way to learn the art of the cast.
 The Club also has special arrangements to provide access to the best fly fishing river in western Nevada – the Walker River.
 Members can enjoy fishing with one of our expert guides, either wading or floating.